vennby/microsoft-minutes/devops/ERP Documentation.md

 Some theory:
 - InfinityFree has a concept of "profile", which is what you log into.
 Under a profile, you can create three "accounts", where each "account" is dedicated for one website.
 - InfinityFree comes with [cPanel](https://cpanel.net), which is a very popular admin panel for managing webservers.
+- InfinityFree also provides FTP access.
+Its credentials are provided in the InfinityFree dashboard.
 - We have installed WordPress into the website, which is a content management system.
 Its most important features include security and account management.
 - We'll be creating a WordPress Theme.
 A WordPress Theme dictates the content that appears on your website.
 We'll effectively design our own content, functionality, pages, etc. under this "theme".